noahehall/theBookOfNoah/0current/aws/0servers.md

   - critical for high availability
   - can pass parameters/instructions (e.g. shell script) to the AMI on launch using the user data field (e.g. to specify the versions of arbitrary software thats installed when booting a new EC2 from an AMI)

+- considerations
+  - what type of AMI? minimal? public? privately bought AMI?
+  - whats going to be part of the base AMI used across your stack?
+  - how frequently are you going to update the base AMI?
+  - what mechanism are you going to use to update the base AMI?
+  - how are you going to manage use rdata?
+  - are you going to incorporate ansible? chef? system manager? puppet? opswork? etc
+  - what are the incplications of onboat and on reboot scripts?

 ## ec2